 - SecurEnds

-ConductorOne is an access control platform designed to manage and secure user access across all of an organization’s applications and infrastructure.
+ConductorOne is the AI-native identity security platform designed to manage and secure user access across an organization’s entire stack.
 It centralizes the control of identity and access management, offering automated solutions to streamline security protocols and ensure compliance in modern IT environments.

 The platform supports agentless connectors that integrate seamlessly with various systems, enhancing visibility and control without requiring extensive manual setup.
 The extensible platform supports the use of modern tools like Terraform and webhooks, allowing IT and security teams to configure as code and create custom workflows, thus providing a scalable and efficient solution for handling access rights across complex environments.